jacek-rzrz/Commander/README.md

 }
 ```

 Any parameter that is not filled in will be prompted on the command line interactively.

-Instead of using a config.json file for "server", "user" and "password" options, you can also set environment variables `KEEPER_SERVER`, `KEEPER_USER` and `KEEPER_PASSWORD`.
-Server, user and password specified as options have priority over server, user and password settings specified in the configuration file.

 More advanced usage of configuration files for automated commands is in the <a href="#scheduling--automation">Scheduling & Automation</a> section below.

-Yubikey security key devices can also be used to authenticate as described <a href="#yubikey-support">here</a>.
+### PBKDF2 note

+Keeper uses PBKDF2 to derive keys from your master password.
+By default, Keeper accounts are now set for 100,000 iterations which is very strong.
+However, this can make logging into your vault take longer depending on the device speed.
+If logging in takes too long, consider reducing the iterations to 10,000 from the Keeper Web Vault or Desktop App.

 ### Example commands